kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Node) getTransform(mat)`
-Gets the transform of this node by copying into the matrix `mat`.
+Sets the transform of this node to the matrix `mat`.
 This method is chainable.

 ### `(DivSugar.Node) setTransform(mat) ->`